 Why could any of this be important to consider when a clinician just wants to know what to generally do with this population?

 - By not having a control group, you can’t compare anything except simply say “this happened”

 - By not using any kind of statistical analysis, you can’t possibly confidently confirm “this happened because of x,y,z” etc.

 - Without controlling for bias, who’s to say a researcher in a study may have been unconsciously more inclined to “see aspiration” on instrumental because he/she knew a cuff was inflated?
 (I figured we’d give a pass on blinding for this since it really would’ve been near impossible to blind the investigators for who’s inflated vs. deflated cuff, but hopefully you get my point)

 - How ‘powerful’ a study is should also be a factor to think about:

 “Statistical Power is the probability that a statistical test will detect differences when they truly exist.
 Think of Statistical Power as having the statistical “muscle” to be able to detect differences between the groups you are studying, or making sure you do not “miss” finding differences.” https://segmeasurement.com/content/what-statistical-power-and-why-it-important

-This was a big defeat for one of the studies (David et al., 2002) because even though they a) found higher aspiration rates in cuff-inflated group, this did not reach significance.
+This was a big defeat for one of the studies (David et al., 2002) because even though they found higher aspiration rates in cuff-inflated group, this did not reach significance.
 On the flip-side, their study also found cuff status to be a significant predictor of aspiration (p=0.032), BUT because the “power” of the study was weak, this overshadowed the ‘true’ significance they did find.
-More limitations of the actual systematic review are given for any reader too (such as non-English studies and non-full manuscripts due to cost).
+The authors actually explain more limitations of the actual systematic review for any reader too glance over.

 To wrap up, our UK friends brought it back to the main point very nicely while reminding of their governing body’s guidelines: